kiram9/Permissions_Grapher/README.md

 resource on your phone to the internet through a graphical map.
 Enjoy!

 The Stealcontacts1 and Stealcontacts2 are demo applications used to push addresses from a users address book into a php form online.
+This is done by writing the contacts into the extended metadata field of a picture of a kitten stored on the SD card.
+To a normal user this would look like any other picture - however it contains a hidden payload.

+This project was for CS461/ECE422 at the University of Illinois Urbana Champaign

+Copyright 2010 Kieran Levin